What is the Sir Colin Spedding Award?

 - 2017: Jim Green, pioneer of equine emergency rescue methodology and training

-- 2014: Dr Andrew Waller, on behalf of the Animal Health Trust (AHT) Infectious Diseases Group
+- 2014: Dr Andrew Waller, for the Animal Health Trust's Infectious Diseases Group in protecting the nation's equines

-- 2013: Martin Clunes, on behalf of UK Equine Welfare Charities
+- 2013: Martin Clunes, for the collective work of the UK Equine Welfare Charities during the winter of 2012

 More information about the Spedding Award can be found on the Podcasts page.